GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   ### For Dual Boot:
   - After updating to OC 0.6.6, no need to do anything.
 Windows will be automatically detected by OC <br>
   - Make sure to have the `Microsoft` folder in the same folder as `BOOT` and `OC`<br>
   - No need to add any entries.
-If you have entries added, you can remove them.
+If you have entries added, you can remove them